-5 Now known as the Country Areas Water Supply By-laws 1957; citation changed (see note under bl.
+6 Now known as the Country Areas Water Supply By-laws 1957; citation changed (see note under bl.
 1).

-6 The Water Authority Amendment By-laws 1995 bl.
-3 is an application provision that is of no further effect.

-7 The Water Agencies Amendment By-laws 1997 bl.
-3 is an application provision that is of no further effect.
+7 These by-laws contain an application provision concerning fees and charges for a period commencing before, or for a matter or thing done before, the by-laws came into operation.

-8 The Water Agencies Amendment By-laws 1999 bl.
-3 is an application provision that is of no further effect.
+8 The Water Agencies Amendment By-laws 2008 bl.

-9 The Water Agencies Amendment By-laws 2000 bl.
 3 reads as follows:

 “